gabrielfalcao/pyev/pyev/doc_src/source/Loop.rst

 .. py:data:: EVFLAG_FORKCHECK

-    Instead of calling :py:meth:`Loop.fork` manually after a fork, you can also make libev check for a fork in each iteration by enabling this flag.
+    Instead of calling :py:meth:`Loop.reset` manually after a fork, you can also make libev check for a fork in each iteration by enabling this flag.
     This works by calling :c:func:`getpid` on every iteration of the loop, and thus this might slow down your event loop if you do a lot of loop iterations